Skip to primary navigation Skip to content Skip to footer

 Family Owned and Operated

-Started over 30 years ago by the Strauss family this business now has a third generation working on the boat and learning the ropes.
+Started in 1992 by the Strauss family this business now has a third generation working on the boat and learning the ropes.
 We drive the boat, work in the office, answer emails and maintain and improve the boats during the winter.
 The boat rides are our favorite thing to do and we are so pleased to share a bit of the coast of Maine with our passengers.

 Bass Harbor: A Timeless Way of Life